pettermahlen/wager-service/README.md

 ## From the command line

-1. Build using 'mvn package'
+1. Build using `mvn package`
-2. Run using 'java -jar target/<artifact-id>.jar server src/main/config/dev.yml
+2. Run using `java -jar target/<artifact-id>.jar server src/main/config/dev.yml`

 See http://dropwizard.codahale.com/getting-started/ for more information about running services created with DropWizard.

 ## From the IDE

-Simply launch the 'WagerService' class as a regular Java Main class, and provide the command line arguments 'server src/main/config/dev.yml'.
+Simply launch the 'WagerService' class as a regular Java Main class, and provide the command line arguments `server src/main/config/dev.yml`.